studersi/test-4/Tutorial-06-README.md

 This also applies to rules *900010* and *900011*, which define maximum and combined file sizes.
 The permitted HTTP methods are listed in rule *900012*, because we are no longer accepting all methods.
 Then come the media types allowed in requests: These are primarily the standard *application/x-www-form-urlencoded* and *multipart/form-data* used for file uploads.
 Added to this are two or three variations of XML and *application/json*.
 After that come the acceptable HTTP versions, then a list of unwanted file extensions and finally, restricted request headers.

 Now come rules *900018* to and including *900021*.
 These rules are very demanding.
 The work together and create what are called collections.
 These are collections of data retained beyond a single request.
 They are used to capture and monitor user sessions.
 In rule *900018* the *User-Agent header* from the request is converted to a hash using the SHA-1 method and then encoded into hexadecimal form.
 This value, called *ua_hash* in this case, or the user-agent hash, is written to a variable.
 This is done via *%{matched_var}*, an internal *ModSecurity* variable that represents the value in the conditional part of the rule. *%{matched_var}* is always included in a *SecRule* directive.
-Afterwards comes rule *900019* which watches out for forward-for headers.
-Forward-for headers are written by proxies, which typically disallow HTTP clients in corporate networks.
+Afterwards comes rule *900019* which watches out for *X-Forwarded-For* headers. *X-Forward-For* headers are written by proxies, which typically disallow HTTP clients in corporate networks.
 The original IP address of the client is then included in the header itself.
 If present, we take the IP address and set the variable *real_ip* accordingly.
 But unlike in the previous rule, we no longer use *%{matched_var}*, but select the value present in the brackets of the regular expression.
 We use the action *capture* and then access the first bracket using *%{tx.1}*. *TX* is the abbreviation for *transaction* here.
 What is meant is a collection related to the current request and the current matches of the regular expression.
 If this works, then in *90020* we use the value *global* to initialize the *GLOBAL* collection and at the same time initialize the collection IP using the key composed from *real_ip* and *ua_hash*.
-If no forward-for header is present, then in rule *900021* we set the collection *IP* to the IP address of the TCP connection, the values of the internal *REMOTE_ADDR* variable, or *remote_addr* in this case.
+If no *X-Forward-For* header is present, then in rule *900021* we set the collection *IP* to the IP address of the TCP connection, the values of the internal *REMOTE_ADDR* variable, or *remote_addr* in this case.

 All required variables are now initialized and we are ready to load the *OWASP ModSecurity Core Rules*, which we have already prepared.
 However, the block for the future handling of false alarms previously mentioned comes before the required *include directive* in the configuration file.
 This block currently consists of a comment and a placeholder.
 Then comes the actual *include directive* for the core rules, in turn followed by a comment as a placeholder for the future handling of false alarms.
 False alarms can be fought against in a number of different ways.
 This sometimes has to happen before loading the core rules and sometimes after they have already been loaded.
 That’s why we are setting up two places for these directives.